Wondering what a property manager does now that you’re moving away and need someone to take care of your property? Read on.

 Once the landlord passes this authority to the property manager, it is the manager’s responsibility to ensure that tenants are flooding in.

-2. Collecting Rent:
+2. Collecting Rent

 Collecting the rent at the end of the week or month is also under the jurisdiction of the property manager.
-Property managers come up with a system that ensures that every tenant is paying their rents on time.
+Property managers come up with a system that ensures that every tenant is paying their rent on time.
 They also come up with rules and regulations to ensure rents are not delayed.

-3. Screening Tenants:
+3. Screening Tenants

 Screening tenants and managing them is also a core responsibility of a property manager.
 It is the responsibility of the property manager to see only good tenants reside on the residential property.
 For that, the property manager is involved in rightfully screening the prospective tenants.